A-kly/School-Vault/PSYCH 258/Topic 5 - Attention.md

 	- no difference in classification performance
 	- however, experimental group was not able to ==extrapolate== their knowledge to new cards
 	- focused attention during learning activated the ==hippocampus== - used in declarative (explicit) memory formation
-	- learning while multitasking activated the str-used in habit learning, which is applied less flexibly in new situations
+	- learning while multitasking activated the ==striatum== -used in habit learning, which is applied less flexibly in new situations

 ---